MatheusRich/rich_engine/README.md

   - `on_destroy` runs when the game exits.
 - Keys: letters are symbols (e.g., `:q`), plus arrows (`:up`, `:down`, `:left`, `:right`), `:space`, `:enter`, `:esc`, `:pg_up`, `:pg_down`, `:home`, `:end`.
 - Drawing: all drawing happens on `@canvas`.
 Call `@canvas.clear` each frame if you want to redraw from scratch.
-- Rendering is handled for you. `Game` will flush the canvas to the terminal after each `on_update`.
+- Rendering and frame pacing are handled for you:
+  - `Game` flushes the canvas after each frame
+  - `Game` auto-sleeps to hit your target FPS (60 by default, but configurable via `target_fps:` on `Game.play`)

 ## Canvas essentials